Welcome-To-My-Repo/blancmange/README.md

 * `;`	Begin a new line before 256 characters has occurred.
 * `~`	surrounds comments
 * `\\`	escapes byte values
-* Tab characters and other invisible or control characters are ignored.

 Source code file extensions can be either ".bm" or ".mange".
 These extensions are recognized by the Vim syntax highlighting theme.